 Along the way, through a blogger’s life, you get to meet some wonderful people.
 Some of these people you never get to meet in person and some you do.
 We would like to recognize these people on this page; authors and bloggers we really like.
 We hope you take the time to check out their books and websites!
 Always check back and I’m sure we will be adding to this page.

-- One of Gary and my favorite authors are a couple, co-authors Nancy and John Petralia.
-We have not physically met them but have Zoomed and read both of their books Not in a Tuscan Villa and Looking for Garibaldi which we highly recommend.
-In fact, their first book inspired us to spend 90-days in Parma, Italy while we were waiting for our Italian dual citizenship.
+- One of Gary and my favorite authors is a couple, co-authors Nancy and John Petralia.
+After eight years of “virtual friendship,” we finally met them in Bologna in May 2023.
+What a thrill!
+We’ve read all of their books Not in a Tuscan Villa, Looking for Garibaldi, and Without Provenance.
+We highly recommend all of them.
+In fact, their first book inspired us to spend 90 days in Parma, Italy while we were waiting for our Italian dual citizenship.
 Love their writing style and are truly a special couple and ones we can call “friends.”
 Website: Not in a Tuscan Villa Facebook page: Nancy & John Petralia

 - A new friend and fellow blogger Brandy Shearer, the face behind Alor Italy.
 I think Brandy and I met on Instagram but we have collaborated on a few posts and we hope to do several more with her in the future.
-Her story is amazing and even more wonderful?
-This couple now lives in Italy.
+Her story is amazing and even more wonderful… they now live in Italy.
 I even got to chat with Brandy on the phone.
 Visit her blog – and Italy!

 - A great Facebook friend and lover of Italy is Marilyn Ricci from Take Me Home Italy.
 A travel website offering, in her words, “…An adventure of the soul, for each of our travelers” and, have heard Neeamazing things about her excursions.
 She has a beautiful website and will help you visit Italy!
 Take Me Home Italy